patrickbwarren/transam-triton/EMULATOR.md

 tested to work with the 'Z' function command in the Level 7.2 Monitor.
 The target binary file should be specified at the command line with `-z` option.
 The file is loaded if it exists, otherwise a blank EPROM is created with all bits set to 1.
-Also, function F6 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM).

 Note that in programming a 2708, bits can only be set to '0', not set to '1'.
-This is implemented faithfully in the emulator, although being an emulation the failure mode where bits which should be programmed to be '0' but remain '1' does not normally arise (this would be reported as a `READ ERROR`) however it can be simulated using function F?.
-Contrariwise, since it is possible to load an _existing_ ROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can more easily arise (this results in a `PROGRAM ERROR`).
+This is implemented faithfully in the emulator, although being an emulation the situation where bits which should be programmed to be '0' but remain '1' does not normally arise however this failure mode (which results in a `READ ERROR`) can be simulated using function F8 (see below).
+Contrariwise, since it is possible to load an _existing_ EPROM with arbitary bit pattern, the failure mode where bits which should be programmed to be '1' but are actually '0' can more easily arise (this results in a `PROGRAM ERROR`).

+The following function keys are available to simulate the physical hardware:

+- function F6 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM);

-Finally, function F7 causes the content of the EPROM (in whatever state it is in) to be written to the file specified by `-z` at the command line.
+- function F7 causes the content of the EPROM (in whatever state it is in) to be written to the file specified by `-z` at the command line;

+- function F8 toggles a `READ ERROR` failure mode simulation in which the emulator does not overwrite the existing data in the EPROM and the bit pattern is unchanged after a programming pulse.

 When programming the EPROM the number of write cycles per memory location is monitored to act as a check on the firmware.
 When saving